keithalewis/math/bsmbs.md

 Stephen [@Ros1978] came up with a simpler and more general theory than B-S/M for valuing derivatives.
 He showed their result follows from geometry.
-There is no need for probability theory, Ito processes, or partial differential equations.
+There is no need for probability theory, Itô processes, or partial differential equations.
 Ross used the Hahn-Banach theorem to show

 > If there are no arbitrage opportunities in a market, then